amendl/SuperNEMO_ML_applications/README.md

  * Tested on real data, two main problems:
    1. isolated tracker hits are detected as one track,
    2. if the z position of tracker hit cannot be computed, then it is set to zero.
 Side and Front views of this model detect those as aditional track
  * Primitive solutions applied (use only top view and filter isolated tracker hits) and then it works well.
-See "Results" section.
+See [Results](#results) section.
  * Reformulation of this task to finding number of **linear segments** might be useful.
 This means add kinks to generator and possibly fine tune models on physical simulations (Falaise).
 ## Technical stuff
 The way to add tensorflow into binaries into [TKEvent](https://github.com/TomasKrizak/TKEvent) was found.
 It will only reqire c api for TensorFlow which can be downloaded from TensorFlow webside and links dynamically to analysation code.
 It might be even possible to use this solution within root macros (i.e. running code via `root <filename>.cxx`).
 For more information, see "Working with real data (future-proof)" section.

 **From now, this section is only about results on generator**
  ## Associated calorimeter hits
  * Performance depends on number of tracks in event.
 For one track, we have 98% accuracy.
 For more tracks, it is multilabel classification problem, which is much more harder to analyse and measure performance for.
 However, we can say that multilabel classification approach from Meta Research (Softmax on one hot encoding divided by number of tracks) performs significantly better than classical approach with BinaryCrossentropy.
+See [Results](#results) section.
-However associated calohit without clustering is probably useless and if we have working clustering, we can then us single label classifcation on one track.
+ * However associated calohit without clustering is probably useless and if we have working clustering, we can then us single label classifcation on one track.
  ## Clustering
 Three strategies proposed:
  1. Approach by Matteo (basically SegNET architecture - see resources in the end of this document) enhanced by Generative Adversarial Networks.